bctiemann/pri/README.md

 If you want to use MySQL for local dev, add a `DATABASES` block following the example in `env.template.yaml`.

-`env.yaml` and `env.template.yaml` should be kept as small as possible, containing only those override values necessary for the localize environment. `settings.py` itself should have development-like settings for all its contents (so a developer who does not create an `env.yaml` file can ideally get up and running with minimal changes). `env.template.yaml` should indicate all settings that will need to be filled in for production.
+`env.yaml` and `env.template.yaml` should be kept as small as possible, containing only those override values necessary for the localized environment. `settings.py` itself should have development-like settings for all its contents (so a developer who does not create an `env.yaml` file can ideally get up and running with minimal changes). `env.template.yaml` should indicate all settings that will need to be filled in for production.